camille1/pyliwc/README.md

 # Welcome to `pyliwc`

-> *Linguistic Inquiry and Word Count* in Python
+> Linguistic Inquiry and Word Count* in Python

 # Overview

-`PyLIWC` is a Python package designed to provide an interface for analyzing text using the LIWC (Linguistic Inquiry and Word Count) tool.
+`pyliwc` is a Python package designed to provide an interface for analyzing text using the LIWC (Linguistic Inquiry and Word Count) tool.
 This package allows users to interact with the LIWC CLI from within Python, offering features for processing various data formats,